 Prices of oil have fluctuated dramatically in the past and have risen substantially in fiscal 2006.
 These fluctuations may result in an increase in the Company's transportation costs for distribution, utility costs for its retail stores and costs to purchase apparel from its manufacturers.
 A continual rise in oil prices could adversely affect consumer spending and demand for the Company's products and increase its operating costs, both of which could have a material adverse effect on the Company's financial condition and results of operations.

 Item 2.
 UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS

-The following table outlines the Company's repurchases of its common stock during the thirteen weeks ended April 29, 2006:
+The following table outlines the Company's repurchases of its common stock during the thirteen weeks ended July 29, 2006 (thousands, except per share amounts):